Overview – Disable Visual Effects in Windows 11

 Reduced Cognitive Load

 Some users might feel cognitive overload and distractions due to excessive visual effects in Windows 11.
-There can be plenty of reasons for cognitive overload in Windows (varying from person to person) including Too many options provided to the user (Hick’s Law), Ambiguous UI, and Complex navigation, etc.
+There can be plenty of reasons for cognitive overload in Windows (varying from person to person) including Too many options provided to the user (Hick’s Law), Ambiguous UI, Complex navigation, etc.

 We’ve covered how to disable visual effects in Windows 11.